 Our services contracts are provisioned on either a time-and-materials basis, fixed-fee basis or subscription basis.
 Revenue is recognized on a proportional performance basis as the services are delivered for standalone time and materials contracts and for standalone fixed price contracts.
-As arrangements in which services are sold with subscription offerings are in essence multiple-element arrangements, pursuant to Accounting Standards Codification, or ASC, 985-605-25-10, all revenue in the arrangement is recognized ratably over the term of the undelivered elements assuming all other revenue recognition criteria have been met.
+As arrangements in which services are sold with subscription offerings are in essence multiple-element arrangements, all revenue in the arrangement is recognized ratably over the term of the undelivered elements assuming all other revenue recognition criteria have been met.
 See "-Multiple-Element Arrangements" section below.